dfsp-spirit/fsbrain/README.md

 citation("fsbrain")
 ```

-This will ouput something like this (but for the version you actually used, which is important reproducibility):
+This will ouput something like this (but for the version you actually used, which is important for reproducibility):
 ```

 To cite package ‘fsbrain’ in a publications use: